Star Alliance Logo

 The logo consists of a name and a circular figure.
 Thin uppercase letters Star Alliance are a model of lightness and airiness.
 Each line hints at a separate sky route.

-The figure is composed of five separate pyramids arranged in a circle.
+The figure consists of five pyramids arranged in a circle.
 Each is half-turned with one of its faces inward.
 The construction resembles a flower.
 Five peaks are like the rays of a star.

 The pyramids correspond to the five founding companies: